Jeremy Dyson

 Jeremy Dyson (born 14 June 1966) is a British author, musician and screenwriter who, along with Mark Gatiss, Steve Pemberton and Reece Shearsmith, is one of the League of Gentlemen.
 He also created and co-wrote the West End show Ghost Stories and its film adaptation.

 Early life

 Dyson was born in Leeds, West Yorkshire, England, son of Elaine Saville and Melvin Dyson.
 He has one older brother, Andrew Dyson, and a younger sister, Jayne Dyson.
 He was educated at Leeds Grammar School, now The Grammar School at Leeds.
 He studied Philosophy at the University of Leeds and later completed an MA in screenwriting at the Northern Film School.
 He lived in Highbury, London, but now lives in Ilkley, West Yorkshire.
-Jeremy is also Jewish, raised in a kosher home; though no longer practicing, it often appears in his work.
+Jeremy is also Jewish, raised in a kosher home; though no longer practising, it often appears in his work.